kiba90/grafana-loki/README.md

 Loki - for logs
 Promtail - for logs delivery

-http://localhosy:3000 to enter into grafana interface.
+http://localhost:3000 to enter into grafana interface.
 Credentials are admin:admin.

+http://monitoring.loki:3100 to use as url for loki in grafana datasource

 For specific logs stream, you have to add to your docker-compose.yml
 ```